dddiaz/dddiaz/README.md

 My Name is Daniel and I am a Bioinformatics Software Engineer located in Southern California ☀️ .

 Check out my website [here](https://dddiaz.com).
-I occasionally blog there about 🐍 and 🧬.
+I occasionally blog there about 🐍 , 🧬 , ⛅️.

 - 😄  Pronouns: He/Him
 - 🌱  I’m currently learning about Genomics and Machine Learning.